Oct 1, 2017 | ITC China Project Report: Findings from the Wave 1 to 5 Surveys (2006-2015) | English

-This report evaluates China’s progress in the implementation of the FCTC and its guidelines.
+This report evaluates China’s progress in the implementation of the FCTC and its guidelines, based on research conducted by the International Tobacco Control Policy Evaluation Project (the ITC Project) – an international cohort survey conducted in 28 countries, designed to evaluate the impact of tobacco control policies.
 Between 2006 and 2015, five waves of the ITC China Survey were conducted among a cohort of adult smokers and non-smokers in China (approximately 800 smokers and 200 non-smokers in each survey location at each wave).
 The ITC China Survey was developed by an international research team from Canada (University of Waterloo) and the Chinese Center for Disease Control and Prevention (China CDC).
 The Wave 1 to 3 ITC China Project Report was released in December 2012.
 This new Wave 1 to 5 Report assesses China’s progress in tobacco control up to 6 years later and 10 years after China ratified the FCTC, and compares China’s progress against other ITC countries around the world.

 WATERLOO, Ont.
 (Wednesday, May 31, 2017): Despite signing a World Health Organization treaty on tobacco control over a decade ago, China is experiencing one million deaths per year from smoking, and more than half of the country’s 316 million smokers say they have no intention of quitting.

 Details of China’s tobacco epidemic were presented in a report released today by the University of Waterloo’s International Tobacco Control Policy Evaluation Project (ITC) and China’s Center for Disease Control and Prevention (CDC) at a World No Tobacco Day event in Shanghai.